BryanMorfe/VirtualTourist/README.md

 ## Features

 ### Required Features
+- Some req feature
+- another req feature

 ### Extra Features
+- Some extra feat
+- Another Extra Feat

 ## Technology

 ### Required Technology
+- Core Data
+- Another req technology

 ### Extra Technology
+- Some extra tech
+- Another extra tech

 ## Credits

+This project is an iOS app required to graduate as an iOS Developer from Udacity, therefore the idea behind it goes to Udacity.
+However, the code was programmed by me, and the idea behind the extra features and technology also belongs to me.

 ## Notes